0xPolygonHermez/.github/profile/README.md

 **ZisK** is an open-source zero-knowledge **proving toolstack** featuring a zkVM that enables verifiable execution of programs written in high-level languages like Rust.

 - ZisK is **low-latency** by design, **distributed** by nature.
-- ZisK controls the full inhouse full stack.
-This allows to have many optimizations that affects the whole architecture.
+- ZisK **controls the entire in-house full stack**, enabling numerous **optimizations** that enhance the overall architecture.
 - Targeting **128 bits security**.
-- ZisK is the Fully Open Source (including GPU code) project.
+- ZisK is the **Fully Open Source** (including GPU code) project.
 You can integrate in your own infrastructure.
 - **RiscV 64 bit** architecture.
 Rust, golang, C#, etc.
-- ZisK stack is modular and can allow other VMs like wasm or native LLVM
+- ZisK stack is **modular** and can allow other VMs like wasm or native LLVM

 ## History